 - Lowers your insulin and other cancer-growth factors.

-2. Colon CancerExercise reduces your risk for colon cancer by 20% or more compared to a sedentary lifestyle.
+2. Exercise impact on Colon CancerExercise reduces your risk for colon cancer by 20% or more compared to a sedentary lifestyle.

 - When you exercise, changes occur in your digestion and production of digestive acids (substances that protect against colon cancer).